The near-critical planar FK-Ising model: Introduction

 The near-critical regime is the study of the random-cluster model of edge-parameter $p$ in the box of size $L$ when $(p,L)$ goes to $(p_c,\infty)$.
 Note that, on the one hand, if $p$ goes to $p_c$ very quickly the configuration in the box of size $L$ will look critical.
 On the other hand, if $p$ goes to $p_c$ (from above) too slowly, the random-cluster model will look supercritical.
 The typical scale $L=L(p)$ separating these two regimes is called the {\bf correlation length} (or {\bf characteristic length}).
-In rough terms, if $p$ is slightly above $p_c(2)=\sqrt{2}/(1+\sqrt{2})$, the correlation length $L(p)$ is the scale below which things still look somewhat {\it critical} and above which the infinite cluster starts being {\it visible}.
-In the subcritical regime, it corresponds to the scale above which the fact that $p$ is subcritical becomes apparent.